Raheem Morris

-Dejohnold Raheem Morris (born September 3, 1976) is an American professional football coach who is the head coach for the Atlanta Falcons of the National Football League (NFL).
-He previously served as head coach of the Tampa Bay Buccaneers from 2009 to 2011 and interim head coach of the Falcons in 2020.
-Morris also was an assistant coach for the Kansas State Wildcats, Washington Redskins, and Los Angeles Rams.
+Dejohnold Raheem Morris (born September 3, 1976) is an American professional football coach who is the defensive coordinator for the San Francisco 49ers of the National Football League (NFL).
+He most recently was the head coach for the Atlanta Falcons from 2024 to 2025.
+Morris also previously served as the head coach of the Tampa Bay Buccaneers from 2009 to 2011 and interim head coach of the Falcons in 2020 and was an assistant coach for the Kansas State Wildcats, Washington Redskins, and Los Angeles Rams, winning Super Bowl LVI with the lattermost.

-Coaching career

 Early years

 Morris graduated from Hofstra University with a degree in Physical Education in 1998 after playing safety at Hofstra from 1994 to 1997.

+Coaching career

+Early career

-That same year, he began his collegiate coaching career as a graduate assistant coach at Hofstra University, being responsible for coaching the offensive scout team, developing scouting reports and handling video breakdown and computer input and analysis.
-In 1999, Morris was hired by Cornell University as their defensive backs coach and special teams assistant.
+In 1997, Morris began his collegiate coaching career as a graduate assistant at Hofstra University, being responsible for coaching the offensive scout team, developing scouting reports and handling video breakdown and computer input and analysis.
+Two years later, Morris was hired by Cornell University as their defensive backs coach and special teams assistant.
 The following year, he returned to Hofstra as defensive backs coach.
 Morris spent time in 2001 as an intern with the New York Jets.